Fun and Stylish Playroom Décor Ideas & Tips

 Source: Kaleidoscope Living's Colorful Bonus Room

-When your kids are younger, you may want to choose a table and chairs that are perfectly sized for them.
+You may want to choose a kid-sized table and chairs for younger children.
 The more comfortable they are, the more they will use it!

 For older kids needing less floor space, you might even want a large table AND a desk area for a homework zone.